juanmnl/final-frontend/README.md

-# WIP Curso y libro sobre diseño y desarrollo frontend
+# WIP The Final Frontend

 ---
 ## *New English index*